puppetlabs/puppet-docs/source/pe/1.2/installing.markdown

 Installing Puppet Enterprise
 ============================

-Puppet Enterprise's is the absolute easiest way to install Puppet in a production-ready state --- after some quick pre-install sanity checks, simply run the interactive installer and get started immediately.
+Puppet Enterprise is the easiest way to install Puppet in a production-ready state --- after some quick pre-install sanity checks, simply run the interactive installer and get started immediately.

 Preparing to Install
 ------------------